What Is Generative AI Governance

 The majority of the initial wave of generative AI was focused on marketing content creation.
 Now, enterprises are integrating generative AI into more business processes such as self-service business intelligence (BI) and customer service.

 Generative AI (GenAI) Governance, at its core, concerns the practices, policies, and principles guiding the development, deployment, and monitoring of generative AI systems.
 It’s about creating a framework to ensure these models are used responsibly and ethically while maximizing their potential benefits and minimizing risks.
+Read our blog “What is AI Governance & Why Does It Matter for Your Business?” to learn more about what Generative AI Governance is and why it matters for your organization.

 Why is Generative AI Governance Different?